 Book Review: “Never Whistle at Night” Edited by Shane Hawk and Theodore C. Van Alst Jr.

 Håfa adai and welcome to spooky season, my favorite month of the year!
 Throughout October 2024, I will publish reviews for works of horror, suspense, and the supernatural.
+Each book review will be followed by a brief history of Halloween.
 My first spooky pick for the month is Never Whistle at Night: An Indigenous Dark Fiction Anthology, edited by Shane Hawk and Theodore C. Van Alst Jr.

 This book review consists of two parts: a spoiler-free plot summary and my thoughts on the story.
 In the second part, I give my personal rating and break down the setting and worldbuilding, storytelling, cast of characters, and themes.
 There may be some lightweight spoilers—such as how characters interact with each other and the world around them—but I will not give away any major plot twists or endings.
 I want to share my opinions of the book and maybe encourage you to purchase a copy of your own.